POBrienLC/lcr/README.md

 The brain of the resistance bridge is a dynamic link library (DLL) file.
 The DLL file writes instructions and reads measurement data.
-Communication to the DLL file is done via python.
+Communication to the DLL file is done via python in this driver wrapper.
 The 32-bit architecture of this DLL file has to match that of your python interperator.
 This means running the LCR wrapper from a 32-bit python environment (more below).